 How Did You Allow Cavities to Develop on Your Teeth?

-That you have cavities on your teeth is apparent that you neglected appropriate oral hygiene practices along with frequent visits to your dentist for cleanings and checkups.
+That you have cavities on your teeth is apparent that you neglected appropriate oral hygiene practices along with frequent visits to your pediatric dentist Baltimore for cleanings and checkups.
 You allowed tooth decay to fester in your mouth unhindered using inappropriate brushing and flossing techniques.

 The plaque buildup on your teeth and gums is full of bacteria continually working to feast on the sugary and starchy foods you have and deposit toxins on your teeth.
 The toxins weaken your tooth enamel, allowing the bacteria to penetrate your tooth and continue working until they reach the tooth’s soft center, housing the blood vessels and nerves.
 Leave the cavity untreated, and you need more than just a filling.
 Eventually, the hole requires root canal therapy and restoration with a dental crown which is considerably expensive than dental fillings.